flux-framework/flux-docs/jobs/debugging.rst

   $ totalview -s tvdrc --args flux run -N 2 -n 2 ./mpi-program

-Notice that it is designed to support not only Flux but also SLURM's srun and IBM JSM's jsrun commands.
+Notice that it is designed to support not only Flux but also Slurm's srun and IBM JSM's jsrun commands.
 The ``regex`` syntax of ``exec_handling`` within TotalView can be found in `TotalView user guide`_.